rajagopal28/iMindYou/README.md

 # iMindYou
 First ever iOS app.
-As a part of learning, I'm doing my old, naive reminder app that I done it in Android.
+As a part of learning, I'm doing my old, naive reminder app([TheReminderApp](https://github.com/rajagopal28/TheReminderApp)) that I done it in Android.

 Starting the project with BDD using Quick and Nimble